-1. Do they have a good understanding of anatomy/can they assess a pitcher physically from a movement and strength standpoint?
+1. Do you have a good understanding of anatomy/can you assess a pitcher physically from a movement and strength standpoint?

 Pitching is one of the most complex movements in sports.
 When you’re training pitchers looking to throw as hard as they can, a FULL movement and strength assessment by a qualified coach is a must.
 Correcting bad movement patterns before they become habits, and correcting habits before they become injuries is paramount.
 A thorough assessment helps the coach get to know the athlete’s movement patterns (as in, are they hypermobile, normal, or very restricted), making mechanical fixes on the mound that much more apparent.

 So, if a thorough movement, strength and power assessment isn’t mentioned when you inquire about starting a program… run the other way.
 How can they possibly address your needs on the mound if they don’t know or can’t tell what you can and can’t perform physically.

 2. Can you provide us with a customized and individualized throwing program?

 The demands on pitchers these days is higher than ever.
 Looking to perform in tryouts, school ball, travel ball and showcases from March through sometimes October is daunting.
 It also requires ramping up, high intent and working on mechanical fixes at different times so that the athlete reaches peak form at the exact time needed.

 When we say throwing program, this includes pre- and post-throwing protocol as well.
 If you want to throw at your maximum velocity all season long taking care of the shoulder is critical.
 Having a comprehensive routine for both before and after is a must.
 It involves a thorough understanding of how throwing a baseball impacts your body and what to do in order to bring it back to neutral.